Identical (musical)

 Identical is a stage musical with music by George Stiles, lyrics by Anthony Drewe and a book by Stuart Paterson.
-It is based on the 1949 novel Lisa and Lottie by Erich Kästner (which also became the basis for many adaptations including Disney's The Parent Trap-film series which began with a 1961 film).
+It is based on Erich Kästner's 1949 children's novel Lisa and Lottie (also known as The Parent Trap), which is also the basis for many adaptations including Disney's film franchise which began with a 1961 film.

 Plot

-As with the novel, the musical follows the story of twin girls who were separated at birth who meet at summer camp ten years later before swapping places to reunite with their parents and live each other's lives.
+As with the novel, the musical follows the story of identical twin girls who were separated at birth and reunite at a summer camp ten years later before swapping places to reunite with their parents and live each other's lives.

 Production

+Nottingham and Salford (2022)

-The musical was due to have its world premiere at the Nottingham Playhouse before transferring to the Theatre Royal, Bath over the summer of 2020.
+The musical, directed by Trevor Nunn, designed by Rob Jones and choreographed by Matt Cole was due to have its world premiere at the Nottingham Playhouse before transferring to the Theatre Royal, Bath over the summer of 2020.
 However, due to the 2019–20 coronavirus pandemic in the United Kingdom, the production was delayed until 2022, playing at the Nottingham Playhouse from 26 July until 14 August before transferring to The Lowry, Salford from 19 August until 3 September.

-This production was directed by Sir Trevor Nunn and produced by Kenny Wax & Nottingham Playhouse.